Overcoming Trials

 Where have you been placing your hope?
 Have you been tempted to find hope by imagining how life will improve when your pain finally subsides?

-What does the Lord want to teach you about his sufficiency as you make him your source of hope in the middle of your pain?
+What does God want to show you about his sufficiency as you make him your source of hope in the middle of your pain?

 A Free Devotional Book to Help You Find Hope in Jesus: